min2ha/ukwa-site/content/target/52852/index.en.md

   "subject": "UK General Election 2017"
 }

-# National Council for Voluntary Organisations (NCVO): Charities and Volunteering Make Britain Great: Our Manifesto for the 2017 Election

 Sets our proposals for what the next government could do to encourage volunteering and community action.